-The Border Collie originated in the border country between Scotland and England where the shepherds' breeding selection was based on biddable stock sense and the ability to work long days on rugged terrain.
+The Border Collie originated in the Border country between Scotland and England where the shepherds' breeding selection was based on biddable stock sense and the ability to work long days on rugged terrain.
 As a result of this selective breeding, the Border Collie developed the unique working style of gathering and fetching the stock with wide sweeping outruns.
 The stock is then controlled with an intense gaze known as "eye", coupled with a stalking style of movement.
-This selective breeding over hundreds of years developed the Border Collie's intensity, energy and trainability which are features so important that they are equal to physical size and appearance.
+This selective breeding over time developed the Border Collie's intensity, energy and trainability which are features so important that they are equal to physical size and appearance.
 The Border Collie has extraordinary instinct and an uncanny ability to reason.
 One of its greatest assets is the ability to work out of sight of its master without commands.
 Breeding based on this working ability has made this breed the world's premier sheep herding dog, a job the Border Collie is still used for worldwide.

 Expression is intelligent, alert, eager, and full of interest.
 Eyes are set well apart, of moderate size, oval in shape.
-The color encompasses the full range of brown eyes, dogs having body colors other than black may have noticeably lighter eye color.
-Blue eyes (with one, both or part of one or both eyes being blue) in dogs other than merle, are acceptable but not preferred.
+Any eye color is acceptable, but blue eyes in dogs other than merle are not preferred.
 Eye rims should be fully pigmented.
-Ears are of medium size, set well apart, one or both carried erect and/or semi-erect (varying from 1/4 to 3/4 of the ear erect).
+Ears are of medium size, set well apart, one or both carried erect and/or semi-erect (varying from one-quarter to three-quarters of the ear erect).
 When semi-erect, the tips may fall forward or outward to the side.
 Ears are sensitive and mobile.
 Skull is relatively flat and moderate in width.
 The skull and muzzle are approximately equal in length.
 In profile the top of the skull is parallel with the top of the muzzle.
 Stop moderate, but distinct.
 The muzzle is strong, tapering slightly to the nose.
+The sides of the head should taper smoothly into the muzzle.
 The underjaw is strong and well developed.
-A domed, blocky or very narrow skull is faulty according to degree, as is cheekiness and a snipey muzzle.
-Nose color matches the primary body color.
+Nose should be fully pigmented.
 Nostrils are well developed.
-Lack of nose pigmentation is a fault according to degree.
-Bite: Teeth and jaws are strong, meeting in a scissors bite.
+A full complement of strong healthy teeth should meet in a scissors bite.

 Neck is of proportional length to the body, strong and muscular, slightly arched and blending smoothly into the shoulders.
-Topline: Back is level from behind the withers to the slightly arched, muscular loins, falling to a gently sloping croup.
+Topline - Back is level with a slight muscular rise over the loin, falling to a gently sloping croup.
 Body is athletic in appearance with a deep, moderately broad chest reaching no further than the point of the elbow.
 The rib cage is moderately long with well sprung ribs.
-Loins moderately deep and short, muscular, slightly arched and with a slight but distinct tuck up.
+Loin is moderately deep and short.
+Underline should have a slight but distinct tuck up.
 The tail is set on low and is moderately long with the bone reaching

 The Border Collie appears in all colors or combination of colors and/or markings.
-Solid color, bi-color, tri-color, merle and sable dogs are to be judged equally with no one color or pattern preferred over another.
+All colors are to be judged equally with no one color or pattern preferred over another.
 White markings may be clear white or ticked to any degree.
-Random white patches on the body and head are permissible but should not predominate.
+Random white patches on the body are permissible but should not predominate.
+The predominant ear color should match the primary body color.
 Color and markings are always secondary to physical evaluation and gait.

 The Border Collie is an agile dog, able to suddenly change speed and direction while maintaining balance and grace.
 Endurance is its trademark.
 The head is carried level with or slightly below the withers.
 When shown, Border Collies should move on a loose lead and at moderate speed, never raced around the ring with the head held high.
-When viewed from the side the trot is not long striding, yet covers the ground with minimum effort, exhibiting facility of movement rather than a hard driving action.
-Exaggerated reach and drive at the trot are not useful to the Border Collie.
-The topline is firm.
+When viewed from the side the trot covers the ground effortlessly with minimum lift of feet.
+The topline is firm with no roll or bounce.
+Front reach and rear drive are symmetrical, with the front foot meeting the ground directly under the nose and the rear foot pushing back without kicking up.
+When the rear foot is coming forward, it should reach to the spot just vacated by the front foot.
 Viewed from the front, action is forward and true without wasted motion.
 Viewed from the rear, hindquarters drive with thrust and flexibility with hocks turning neither in nor out, moving close together but never